androiddevnotesforks/Scriptum/PrivacyPolicy.md

 Welcome to the Scriptum app for Android!

-This is an open source project developed by Alexey Kuznetsov.
+This is an open source project developed by Alexey Kuznetsov (Serjant Arbuz).
 The source code of the project is transparent and available on [GitHub](https://github.com/SerjantArbuz/Scriptum).
 The app is also available for download in [Google Play](https://play.google.com/store/apps/details?id=sgtmelon.scriptum) store.